yeyichun/gitskills/README.md

 # gitskills
-creation a new branch is qucik
+creation a new branch is qucik & simple